pevargas/pevargas.github.io/resume.md

 Experience
 ----------

+### Associate Software Engineer, MLB Advanced Media / BAMTECH Media ###
+New York, NY
+Nov 2016 -- Present
+#java #spring #jersey #node #npm #docker #git #aws #janus
+*   Fixed issues for clients in a timely manner.
+*   Implmented extended functionality based on client requests.
+*   Instructed fellow new team on intriciaces of applications.
+*   Learned the best practices of a highly-available, large-scale application.
+*   Refactored major parts of the applicaiton into smaller microservices.

 ### Software Engineer, Pitney Bowes Software ###
 Boulder, CO / Somerset, NJ
-June 2014 -- Present
+Jun 2014 -- Nov 2016
 #grails #groovy #java #spock #postgresql #jenkins #git #gitlab #aws #bootstrap
 *   Implemented a status reporting website for stakeholders utilizing the Jenkins API.
 *   Led the team in transition from SVN to Git, providing tools and documentation to make the switch seamless.